9AM - 12PM // Biodiversity Education Center

 For any additional floodplain information or questions please contact our Certified Floodplain Manager, Kumar Gali, P.E.
 (972) 304-3679.

 It is important to note that a normal homeowners insurance policy does not provide coverage for damage to property resulting from rising water or flooding.
 A separate flood insurance policy is necessary to be protected.
-Even if your property is not within the 100-year floodplain, it is still a wise choice to purchase a flood insurance policy because, on average, 40% of all claims paid on flood insurance policies are for properties outside of the 100-year floodplain.
+Even if your property is not within the 1% annual chance flood hazard zone, it is still a wise choice to purchase a flood insurance policy because, on average, 40% of all claims paid on flood insurance policies are for properties outside of the 1% annual chance flood hazard zone.
 Also, if you are considering purchasing a flood insurance policy, it should be done before you would expect to need it, as there is a 30-day waiting period after the purchase before the policy becomes effective.
 Residents now qualify to receive a 5-10% reduction in flood insurance premiums due to a Class 8 rating (see details below).
 For information about obtaining Flood Insurance visit: floodsmart.gov.

 Ordinance Number 2001-952, adopted on June 26, 2001.

 To view Elevation Certificates, visit: City of Coppell's document management portal for Engineering .
 Folder navigation: Number Projects > Flood Study Projects > FEMA Floodplain > Elevation Certificates.
 Elevation Certificates are grouped by date range of certificate approval and documented by property address.

 To learn more about protecting yourself and your property from flood hazards, see the following resources: